Victor Pineda (activist): Publications

 Pineda has authored work for diverse audiences from children's material to academic journals to the mainstream media.
 Through a partnership between his World Enabled Initiative and UNICEF, in 2007 Pineda authored an educational publication for children, "It's About Ability", to generate increased attention on youth with disabilities and to explain the Convention on the Rights of Persons With Disabilities.
 The booklet was translated in 8 languages (English, French, Spanish, Japanese, Khmer, Russian, Arabic, Serbian) with the goal of teaching disabled children about their rights.
 In 2010, Pineda published a substantial research project, The Capability Model of Disability: Assessing the Success of UAE Federal Law No. 29 of 2006 in the Emirate of Dubai', for his dissertation.

 Awards and honors

-In 2009, Pineda was awarded the American Association of People with Disabilities (AAPD) Paul G. Hearne Award.
+In 2009, Pineda was awarded the American Association of People with Disabilities Paul G. Hearne Award.
 Pineda's "It's About Ability" project was honored on February 17, 2011, in Montenegro for the Best Humanitarian Action by UNICEF.
 Also in 2011, he received the prestigious Mark Bingham Award for Excellence in Achievement by a Young Alumnus/a, Cal Alumni Association for his work in education and human rights.